New tools to improve performance

 Management dashboards are a universal language that everyone speaks.
 Encompassing visual elements, numbers, charts, and graphs, you can’t go wrong with making one.
-Let’s find out what to include in your management dashboard to make it the most valuable for your executive team.
+Let’s find out what to track using an executive dashboard software and include in your management dashboard to make it the most valuable for your executive team.

-*Editor’s note: Databox has nearly 300 different templates from which you can choose so that you can create dashboards for any business need.
-Whether your focus is tracking web traffic, annual recurring revenue, or the number of leads acquired, Databox has the right dashboard template for you.
+*Editor’s note: Databox has more than 300 different dashboard templates from which you can choose so that you can create dashboards for any business need.
+Whether your focus is tracking web traffic, annual recurring revenue, or the number of leads acquired, Databox has the right business dashboard template for you.

 They said that the following components should be included:

 If you want to discover how visitors engage with your website, and which content drives the most engagement and conversions, there are several on-page events and metrics you can track from Google Analytics 4 that will get you started: